Growthy

 • How to categorize Shopify (e-commerce hosting parallel)

 Stop guessing on AWS line items.
-Get started with Growthy, pattern learning that knows EC2 from Marketplace.
+Get started with Growthy for pattern learning that gets sharper with every transaction you review and approve.

 See It Work on Your Data